 I am a mother of five daughters.
 Eighteen years ago, I was pregnant with our second daughter (Osassy).
 During a routine hospital visit in my second trimester, traces of glucose were detected in my urine.
-Further investigation confirmed that I had gestational diabetes mellitus (GMD).
+Further investigation confirmed that I had gestational diabetes (GDM).
 I did not panic because my doctor had previously made me aware of GDM.
-At six weeks post-delivery, my glucose level had returned to normal again.
+Six weeks post-delivery, my glucose level had returned to normal again.

 During my next pregnancy, with our third daughter (Ibim), I also showed symptoms of GDM.
 Once again after the birth, my glucose level seemed to return to normal.
 Six months post-delivery, I had a vaginal yeast infection, which prompted my doctor to request further blood tests.
 These revealed that – at 35 years of age – I was now living with type 2 diabetes.

 The diagnosis changed my life forever.
 Diabetes has given me a voice to speak and represent my community.
-I run a diabetes club, as well as promoting and supporting diabetes awareness through screening.
-I am an active member of the Blue Circle Voices network, an international diabetes advocate, and a founding member of International Limb Salvage Foundation (USA) and the Diabetes and Limb Salvage Foundation (Nigeria).
+I run a diabetes club, as well as promoting and supporting diabetes awareness through screening activities.
+I am an active member of the IDF Blue Circle Voices network, an international diabetes advocate, and a founding member of the International Limb Salvage Foundation (USA) and the Diabetes and Limb Salvage Foundation (Nigeria).

 In Nigeria, I pay for my healthcare out-of-pocket.
 Endocrinologists are not available in most hospitals.
 Sometimes I cannot afford consultations in a private hospital (55–70 USD each time).
 In my State hospital, there has been no endocrinologist for over seven years.
 Glucometers and test strips are out of my reach.
 Buying a vial of insulin used to cost 4.4 USD, but it now costs 12.6 USD.
 If I cannot get it from a pharmaceutical company representative, I need to travel a long distance to buy it.

-I live with overactive bladder and neuropathy due to my lack of proper diabetes education and knowledge after my diagnosis, which affected my early management.
-Since then, thankfully, my training as a diabetes educator has helped me to improve my management of the condition.
+I live with an overactive bladder and neuropathy due to my lack of proper diabetes education and knowledge after my diagnosis, which affected my early management.
+Since then, thankfully, my training as a diabetes educator has helped me to manage my condition better.
 Thanks to my diabetes, my entire family has adopted a healthy lifestyle – and is living healthily.